This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

 What do you think?

-Part 3- is the post you are currently reading
+Part 3- the post you are currently reading

-My goals for creating a modern farmhouse guest bedroom:
+My goals for bedroom decorating with a modern farmhouse feel:

 - Purchase the majority of the decor/products/furnishings from Amazon- currently in the works